-Sometimes our clients ask us why they should go through creating a trust when they could simply give their assets to their favorite charity through their will.
+Sometimes our clients ask us why they should go through creating a trust when they could simply give their assets to their favorite charity through their will or revocable living trust.
 Would it be easier to simply give the charity the money straight out after you pass away?
 There are several reasons why charitable remainder trusts are preferable to donating to a charity through your will.
 First, you may want to use one or more of your assets, such as land, or property to generate a lifetime of income rather than wait until after your death to use it.

 Or, you may want to eliminate your estate taxes, or at the very least, reduce your taxes.
 You may want to decrease your current taxable income by transferring assets into the charitable remainder trust to help you pay less income tax.
 Perhaps you want to avoid capital gains tax that will come with selling an asset by transferring it into the charitable remainder trust.
 When you create a charitable remainder trust, you will likely experience several tax benefits.
 First, any contributions you make into the trust will provide you with significant annual income tax deductions.

 Finally, you may want to create a charitable remainder trust so you have the assurance and peace of mind that your assets will fulfill your deeply held belief and objectives when you die.
-As long as you create the charitable remainder trust correctly with the help of your estate planning lawyer, there will not be any room for people to reject to your donation.
-If you use your will to donate to the charity of your choice, you risk family members raising objections to the validity of your will or challenging the terms of your will.
+As long as you create the charitable remainder trust correctly with the help of your estate planning lawyer, there will not be any room for people to reject your donation.
+If you use your will or revocable trust to donate to the charity of your choice, you risk family members raising objections to the validity of your estate plan or challenging its terms.

 Charities Appreciate Charitable Remainder Trusts